 Now just ignore, for a second, that a cursory look through the Oscar wins from 1929 on will leave most filmgoers confused.
 Indeed, just as with the Nobel Prize for Literature — another trendsetter for ‘serious’ artistic work — most of these names are now unknowns, probably for good reason, in the same way that best-selling books from a century ago are but missing quanta today.
 This is because awards are, by their very nature, popularity contests, and whimsical ones at that.
 But while some things are better left to mass perception, art is, historically, best evaluated (and leveled!) by time.
 These days, I hear very little of Crash, Million Dollar Baby, or even Slumdog Millionaire, despite the fact that they’re fairly recent wins, and seemed to utterly control people’s conceptions of cinema only a decade back.
 You’d see articles, analyses, and academic discussions, even, of nothing in particular, yet still providing so much small-talk for the parties and the after-parties that those on the outside wished to be a part of, if only to joke with the stars, to hobnob with bad directors, to get the taste of, if not outright caviar, then downright shit: because when art is reduced to a mere vote of confidence, it all looks the same from such a vantage, anyway.
 For too long this cocktail party — of politics, wealth, and now, the human image — has tended to the same guests.
 It is predictable, then, that the rest of the world, the real world, perhaps, wants in, if only to do the same ol’ shit, to entertain with the same idiotic tricks, that everyone else has done, hoping for the same reaction.

 And, ok: that’s fair enough, I guess.
 My issue, of course, is not with racial justice, but with a few, ah, human tendencies that have not been properly addressed, by ANY side.
-Blacks, recall, got tired of getting beaten up by cops, but when … Continue reading →
+Blacks, recall, got tired of getting beaten up by cops, but when they finally joined the … Continue reading →